vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/immutability.md

 Immutability should only be enabled on backup jobs that are already running correctly and whose retention policy is fully settled.
 Nothing will be lost, but there will be a lot of EACCESS/EPERM errors in the backup log.
 :::

+The points below describe the on-prem service, where a blocked operation surfaces as a permission error.
+On an object-locked bucket the same conflicts exist but produce no error at all, only silent storage growth: see [S3 Object Lock](./object-lock.md).

 Immutability and retention are two independent mechanisms, and they can conflict if a backup job is not in a clean state:

 - **Jobs that run more than once per schedule** (accidental duplicates, misconfigured triggers) will accumulate extra backups that XO cannot clean up while they are protected.
 Those backups count against storage but cannot be removed until their immutability duration expires.
 - **Backups in an incorrect or partial state** (failed mid-run, inconsistent chain) will be locked in place for the full immutability duration.
 The normal cleanup scripts cannot remove them, because any attempt to delete or overwrite a protected file raises a permission error (`EPERM`).
 Those errors are logged, but the files stay.
 - **Retention and immutability durations must be aligned.** If the immutability duration is longer than the retention window, XO will keep trying, and failing, to delete backups it considers expired.
 Set `immutabilityDuration` to be at most equal to the retention period, so that files are only released after XO has already rotated them out.
-- **Do not use Long Term Retention (LTR) with immutability.** LTR may select and remove intermediate backups from within a chain, for example to keep only one backup per month.
+- **Do not use Long Term Retention (LTR) with immutability.** [GFS long-term retention](../backup-features-and-settings.md#long-term-backup-retention-with-gfs-strategy) selects and removes intermediate backups from within a chain, for example to keep only one backup per month.
 If any of those intermediate files are still immutable, the deletion fails with `EPERM`.
 The backup chain is left in an inconsistent state that XO cannot repair until the immutability duration expires.
+The [retention calculator](../calculator.md) refuses the combination for that reason.
+- **The immutability duration must cover a whole backup chain.** A restore point is only usable if its base full backup is still there.
+If the duration is shorter than the span of a full backup interval, the oldest backups protected at any given time are deltas whose base full has already been merged away: the files are locked, but they no longer restore anything.
+Either set `immutabilityDuration` to at least the time covered by one full backup interval, or set the [full backup interval](../backup-types/incremental_backups.md#key-backup-interval) to `1` so that every chain is a single restore point.
+- **Keep the immutability duration shorter than the retention window.** If the duration covers the entire retention window, the oldest restore point is never mutable when retention wants to rotate it out, so the job can never advance and backups pile up.
 - **A broken chain root blocks cleanup of the rest of the chain.** In delta backup chains, removing any backup requires starting from the root.
 If the chain root is in a bad state (missing, corrupted, or partially written) and the remaining files are immutable, the cleanup script cannot remove them either: it encounters `EPERM` on each attempt and leaves the orphaned files in place until they age out naturally.
-- **Disks are not protected during upload.** The immutable attribute is applied only after all disk images for a given backup run have been fully uploaded.
-During the upload window, those files can still be modified or deleted.
+- **Disks are not protected during upload.** The immutable attribute is applied only after all disk images for a given backup run have been fully written.
+During that window, those files can still be modified or deleted.
 Coupling immutability with XO's at-rest encryption reduces this exposure, since an encrypted file is useless even if tampered with before locking.
+Object storage does not have this window: the bucket applies its retention at upload time.

 In short: make sure your backup jobs are stable and producing clean results before adding immutability.
 Applying it to a job that already has problems will lock those problems in place.